 4. Crane and Ball

-Some limitations provided by this method include; additional labour to remove the concrete structures, precision in the swinging of the ball is critical to ensure that the crane does tip or overload, powerlines and other tall structures nearby reduce working room, the increased creation of dust, vibration and noise.
+Some limitations provided by this method include; additional labor to remove the concrete structures, precision in the swinging of the ball is critical to ensure that the crane does tip or overload, powerlines and other tall structures nearby reduce the working room, the increased creation of dust, vibration and noise.

 4. Selective Demolition

 Using this method is aimed at increasing the amount of reusable and recyclable materials that come from the knocking down of structures.
 It is a strip-out process as the builders select each part as they go to remove it carefully for reuse or recycling.
 This method is difficult to achieve in an economical and timely manner due to the labor-intensive nature.

 As part of the process of destruction, a Safe Work Method Statement must be produced by the organisation completing the demolition services in Sydney.
 This is to ensure that all of the risk involved in the demolition is ticked off.

 As per the work safety guidelines this must cover; the type of high risk construction work that is carried out, the health and safety threats and dangers arising from that work, how the risks will be controlled and how the method of control will be implemented, monitored and reviewed.

 Some examples of the potential risks to be incorporated in the Safe Work Method Statement include;

 - Someone falling from a height of greater than 2 metres

 - The involvement of asbestos, requires the use of explosives